Urinary Incontinence: Causes, Types & Prevention

 • Pelvic Ultrasound: Provides images to detect abnormalities.

-• Stress Test: Patient applies sudden pressure while doctor checks for urine leakage.
+• Stress Test: The Patient applies sudden pressure while the doctor checks for urine leakage.

-• Urodynamic Test: Determines bladder and urinary sphincter pressure tolerance.
+• Urodynamic Test: Determines the pressure tolerance of the bladder and urinary sphincter.

 • Cystogram: X-ray procedure that provides a picture of the bladder.